ChalmersGU-data-structure-courses/dsabook/src/markdown/05-analysis-part-2/02-lower-and-tight-bounds.md

 It only requires that this happen often enough, in particular that it happen for an infinite number of values for $n$.
 Motivation for this alternate definition can be found in the following example.

-Assume a particular algorithm has the following behavior:
+Assume a particular algorithm has the following behaviour:

 \begin{eqnarray*}
 T(n)